sarahghp/tessel-art/README.md

 # Tessel Art Experiments

-Creating “relatables” for Tessel in preparation for ForwardJS 2 (and the rest of my life).
+Creating “relatables” for Tessel in preparation for ForwardJS 2, Art Hack, and the rest of my life.

 ## Summaries